Subspace Clustering through Sub-Clusters: Introduction

 \subsection{Contribution}

+In this paper, we propose a novel, efficient sampling based algorithm with provable guarantees that extends the ideas in previous scalable methods \citep{Peng2015:SRSC_full,you2016divide}.
+The motivation for using sampling based algorithm is twofold.
+From the theoretical perspective, \cite{luxburg2005limits} showed that under certain assumptions, the spectral clustering results on the sampled subset will converge to the results on the whole dataset.
+This gives us the insight that as the size of the sampled subset increases properly, the subset becomes almost as informative as the whole dataset.
+From the computational perspective, traditional spectral clustering based algorithms need to build a ``neighborhood'' for each data point.
+Thus the complexity (both in time and memory) is usually at least quadratic in the total number of data points, while sampling based algorithms need to find neighboring points only within the subset.
+This greatly reduces the computational resources needed incurring some loss of information.

-In this paper, we propose a novel, efficient sampling based algorithm with provable guarantees that extends the ideas in previous subsampling methods \citep{Peng2015:SRSC_full,you2016divide}.
-A key observation driving our algorithm is the observation that only a small fraction of the original data set is needed to recover the membership of each point, hence clustering a subset of the data should be adequate.
-In particular, for each point in the subsample we find the nearest neighbors in the complete data and use these points to construct a sub-cluster, these sub-clusters contain information from the entire data and not just the random sample.
-The affinity matrix is constructed from the sub-clusters rather than the random subset, the idea is that constructing the affinity matrix from the sub-clusters integrates information across the data and should be more robust.
+Our algorithm seeks to combine strengths from both approaches.
+In particular, for each point in the subset we find its nearest neighbors in the complete dataset and use these points to construct a sub-cluster, these sub-clusters contain information from the entire dataset and not just the random sample.
+Finding neighboring points among the whole dataset makes it possible to get a neighborhood with big enough size and few false connections for each sampled point.
+The affinity matrix for the subset is then constructed from these sub-clusters.
+The idea is that we change the problem from ``clustering of data points'' to ``clustering of sub-clusters'', which integrates information across the dataset and should deliver better clustering results.

-We provide theoretical guarantees for our preocedure in Section~\ref{sec:theory}.
+We provide theoretical guarantees for our procedure in Section~\ref{sec:theory}.
 The analysis reveals that under mild conditions, the subspaces can share arbitrarily many intersections as long as most of their principal angles are larger than a certain threshold.
-While our algorithm for finding neighborhood points is similar to that of \cite{heckel2015robust}, the assumptions underlying our theorems are more realistic.
-We take into account the fact that after normalization the noisy terms will no longer follow a multivariate normal distribution.
+While our algorithm for finding neighboring points is similar to that of \cite{heckel2015robust}, the data generation model and assumptions underlying our theorems are different---we take into account the fact that after normalization the noisy terms will no longer follow a multivariate Gaussian distribution.
+While our work is originally designed for linear subspace clustering problems.
+The idea of clustering through sub-clusters can be easily extended to general clustering problems.

-We apply our algorithm to synthetic and handwritten digit images data sets and demonstrate that our method is highly scalable and robust to noise with superior accuracy compared to other state-of-the-art methods.